diarmuidoconnor/wad2/topic10/topic.md

-# API Testing
+# Authentication using JWT and Passport

-This topic introduces testing for web APIs, focussing on Mocha, Should and SuperTest.
+This topic descibes how JSON Web Tokens and Passport.js can be used for authentication in Express web APIs.